 - Focus.
 Defining the metrics that are most important to your business allows you to tune out everything that isn’t related to those key measurements.
 As a result, you’ll find that you and your business are much more efficient.

 - Better Vision.
 Companies that monitor metrics can spot threats and opportunities faster than companies that don’t.
 Your metrics will give you keen insights into what’s happening within the four walls of your business as well as overall trends in your industry.
+Working with a cyber security company can ensure that your business is protected from the latest cyber threats.
+These firms have the knowledge and the experience to keep your business safe online.

 - Better Decisions.
 Metrics provide a framework for making business decisions.
 With the numbers in black and white, you can make well-reasoned decisions on how to proceed.
 If it improves your key metrics, consider it.
 If not, move on.